mars-research/cheri-impact-artifact/README.md

 These results correspond to data shown in the tables, in this example the Linux entries from **Table 2**.

-Note: In the paper “Language – Null byte termination” and "Symptoms" from the dataset are referred to as “Language – Sentinel arrays” and "Manifestations", respectively.
+Terminology clarification: In the paper “Language – Null byte termination” and "Symptoms" from the dataset are referred to as “Language – Sentinel arrays” and "Manifestations", respectively.

 # Recreating Tables 1–5

+Some tables contain paired entries denoted **X | Y**, where **X** is the value under the assumption of active capability revocation and **Y** is the value without it.
+For these tables, the relevant queries must be executed on both the regular and *(No Revocation)* variants of the datasets, which can be selected from the initial *Select dataset:* menu.

 To recreate **Tables 1 and 2**, query each value in the **“OS”** column of the first dataset: